Official websites use .gov

 First year

 A typical training schedule for first-year fellows includes four months at the NIH Clinical Center, four months at Children’s National Hospital (CNH), two months at Walter Reed National Military Medical Center, one month on consult service, and one month elective (e.g., at The Johns Hopkins University Hospital, Baltimore, MD).
 Continuity clinics are held once a week and alternate between the NIH outpatient pediatric endocrine clinic and the diabetes and general endocrine outpatient clinics at CNH.
-In addition, multi-disciplinary clinics in long-term follow-up for bone disorders, neuroendocrine tumors, differences in sex development, obesity, and other conditions are offered.
-Endocrine investigators in the intramural research program at the NIH run clinical protocols involving individuals with adrenal and pituitary tumors, congenital adrenal hyperplasia, McCune-Albright syndrome, bone and mineral disorders, differences of sexual development, obesity, lipodystrophy, and others.
+In addition, multi-disciplinary clinics for bone disorders, neuroendocrine tumors, differences in sex development, obesity, and other conditions are offered.
+Endocrine investigators in the intramural research program at the NIH run clinical protocols involving individuals with adrenal and pituitary tumors, congenital adrenal hyperplasia, McCune-Albright syndrome, bone and mineral disorders, lipodystrophy, and others.

 Second and third years